Ashdown's medium

 The medium contains crystal violet and gentamicin as selective agents to suppress the growth of other bacteria.
 Colonies of B. pseudomallei also take up neutral red which is present in the medium, and this further helps to distinguish it from other bacteria.
 Gentamicin slightly inhibits the growth of B. pseudomallei and so specimens inoculated onto Ashdown's agar needs to be incubated for a minimum of 96 hours instead of 48 hours.
 The medium is also enriched with 4% glycerol, which is required by some strains of B. pseudomallei to grow.
 B. pseudomallei usually produces flat wrinkled purple colonies on Ashdown's agar.

-Ashdown's medium has the advantage of being extremely cheap to produce: the cost of each plate is only US$0.04.